eclipse-che/che-docs/src/main/_docs/ide/ide-git-svn.md

 Push the commit to a remote repository by checking `Push committed changes to` checkbox and selecting branch to push into.

-Click `Commit` to proceed (the `Commit` button is active as long as at least 1 file is selected and a commit message is present or `Amend previous commit` is checked.
+Click `Commit` to proceed (the `Commit` button is active as long as at least 1 file is selected and a commit message is present or `Amend previous commit` is checked).

 Behavior for files in the list view is the same as in compare window (see [Reviewing changed files](#git-compare) section).
 Double clicking a file will open diff window with it.